 CLASSIFICATION NO. 464

-PARK AND RECREATION PROGRAM COORDINATOR
+RECREATION AND NATURAL AREAS PROGRAM COORDINATOR

 The North Clackamas Parks and Recreation District provides aquatic, park, recreation, education and social services to County residents within the park district boundaries.